Digital Nomad Tax

 Estonia - Tallinn

-In order to be eligible for the Estonian digital nomad visa, you will have to proof that you had a minimum income of €3.500 per month for the last six months prior to your application.
+• Minimum income: In order to be eligible for the Estonian digital nomad visa, you will have to proof that you had a minimum income of €3.500 per month for the last six months prior to your application.

-Apart from the income, you need to show you actually have your own (digital) business or a work contract that allows you to work remote.
+• Other: Apart from the income, you need to show you actually have your own (digital) business or a work contract that allows you to work remote.
+As usual, you’ll also have to demonstrate you hold valid health insurance, have accommodation for the duration of your stay and have no criminal record.
+In addition, Estonia also asks to provide a copy of your university degree or other education.

-The duration of the digital nomad visa is one year and you can extent it with another six months.
+• Visa length: The duration of the digital nomad visa is one year and you can extent it with another six months.

-There is no tax holiday for people living in Estonia under the digital nomad visa.
+• Tax implications: There is no tax holiday for people living in Estonia under the digital nomad visa.
 This means the normal tax rules apply.
 Accordingly, if you spend more than 183-days in Estonia, you will be deemed a tax resident and liable to taxes there.

 Estonia is on the forefront of digitalisation.
-Also for the digital nomad visa, they created a specific website to provide you with guidance.
+Also for the Estonian digital nomad visa, they created a specific website to provide you with guidance.

 Finland (Schengen Area)